schultek/dart_mappable/packages/dart_mappable/README.md

 ```

 This will generate a `.mapper.g.dart` file for each of your entry points specified in the `build.yaml` file.
-Last step is to `import` the generated files wherever you want / need them.
+Last step is to `import` the generated file wherever you want / need them.

 ## How to use